tyleraadams/load_monitoring/README.md

 Works best in Chrome browser.

-Please allow server to run for ten minutes to amass enough data to display properly.
+Optimal display of data happens when we have ten minutes worth of data.
+Must wait 20 seconds for enough data to exist to display a line.

 The main logic for the application live in the `app/managers` directory for the server, and then in `app/src/alerts.js` and `app/src/uptimes.js` for the client.

 ##Areas to improve

 Need to handle the first ten minutes before enough data has accumulated more elegantly.

-I have hard-coded the distance to translate all chart x values, that should be dynamically determined.
-This is the main problem with displaying data before there is enough of it, the issue above.

 I would prefer to use sockets to eliminate AJAX polling.